 One morning last week, I got up before sunrise and tiptoed out to the back patio with my journal and pen.
-The temps had dipped below 90 (fall in Austin!!) and it inspired me to spend some time thinking about those things that I absolutely want to make sure our family does this fall before the craziness of the holidays kicks in.
+There’s no better time to get organized than when the weather starts to shift.
+Cooler temps and quiet mornings have inspired me to spend some time thinking about those things that I want to make sure our family does this fall before the craziness of the holidays kicks in.
+It’s time to dust off the fall bucket list!

 You know, the apple cider/jumping in leaves/hay rides kind of things that never get old or cheesy because they’re just so darn awesome.

-Especially now that we have kids, I want to be building those memories for our family, but as I’m sure any fellow parent out there can attest: it takes major planning and intention to make sure they actually happen between the school, work, sports, and busy schedules that can so easily take over our lives.
+I want to be building those memories for our family, but as I’m sure any fellow parent out there can attest: it takes major planning and intention to make sure they actually happen.
+It’s not always easy, between the school, work, sports, and busy schedules that can so easily take over our lives.

-My solution that works just as well for summer, spring and the holiday season as it does for fall?
+My solution that works just as well for summer, spring, and the holiday season as it does for fall?
 A weekend bucket list.
-When the bliss of a free weekend stretches before us, instead of whiling it away just hanging out or watching movies (though there’s nothing wrong with that once in awhile), we can seize the day and have an adventure in our own hometown.
-Hopefully by the time Thanksgiving rolls around, we’ll be feeling like this guy and walking around with alll the cozy feels.
+When the bliss of a free weekend stretches before us, instead of whiling it away just hanging out or watching movies (though there’s nothing wrong with that once in a while), we can seize the day and have an adventure in our hometown.
+Hopefully, by the time Thanksgiving rolls around, we’ll be feeling like this guy and walking around with all the cozy feels.

-Scroll on for what’s on our family bucket list this fall, and I’d love to hear in the comments what fun fall things you guys are planning!
+Scroll on for what’s on our family fall bucket list this year, and I’d love to hear in the comments what fun fall things you guys are planning!

 Visit a pumpkin patch and corn maze.

-Last year, we discovered this awesome place outside Austin that has pretty much everything that autumn dreams are made of, especially for kids.
-You can get lost in the corn maze, take home pumpkins from the pumpkin patch, play corn hole, snack on kettle corn, and take lots of adorable photos.
-Our only mistake last year was going the first weekend the fall festival opened, which in Texas equals major heat in the middle of the day.
-This year we’ll wait until late October when things have cooled down a bit so we don’t all get cranky spending hours in a corn field. 🙂
+Get lost in the corn maze, take home pumpkins from the pumpkin patch, play corn hole, snack on kettle corn, and take lots of adorable photos.
+It’s a quintessential fall bucket list activity that can rarely be topped.
+It’s worth it!
+Just be sure to wait until late October when things have cooled down a bit so we don’t all get cranky spending hours in a cornfield.

+Then press them and put them into a photo album to always remember your fall bucket list.
 Even though we take loads of morning walks as a family, my kids think there’s something really novel and fun about going for an evening stroll around the neighborhood.
-Every once in awhile when it’s usually time to get ready for bed, we instead tell everyone to put on their sneakers — and the excitement is next-level.
+Every once in a while when it’s usually time to get ready for bed, we instead tell everyone to put on their sneakers—and the excitement is next-level.

-As soon as the leaves turn this year (hurry ’cause it lasts about three days in Austin), we’ll take an evening walk where we take time to reflect on the beauty of the season by collecting pretty leaves and acorns as we go.
-The next day, we’ll use our little flower press to preserve them, and later we can put them in a photo album along with photos from the season to mark fall 2019 as one for the books.
+As soon as the leaves turn this year, we’ll take an evening walk where we take time to reflect on the beauty of the season by collecting pretty leaves and acorns as we go.
+The next day, we’ll use our little flower press to preserve them, and later we can put them in a photo album along with photos from the season to mark this fall as one for the books.

 Carve pumpkins with grandparents.

-Take a road trip to a small town in Texas.
+Take a road trip to a small town.

 I have this fall fantasy of climbing into the car, turning up the radio, and driving down country roads with dappled sunlight filtering through turning leaves.
-We haven’t done a real road trip with the kids yet, and this season feels like the perfect time to make the most of a weekend and explore a small Texas town for hiking, antiques hunting, and maybe we’ll even hit up a winery.
-I’d love to hear in the comments if y’all have any favorite towns to visit that would be a good little drive from Austin!
+We haven’t done a real road trip with the kids yet, and this season feels like the perfect time to make the most of a weekend and explore a small town for hiking, antique hunting, and maybe we’ll even hit up a winery.
+I’d love to hear in the comments if y’all have any favorite towns to visit!

 Host a Soup & Wine Sunday.

 Pretty much exactly what it sounds like, I’ll invite a few friends to come over on a Sunday evening for a big pot of soup, crusty loaf of sourdough, and a good bottle of Pinot.
-Entertaining doesn’t get much easier (or more cozy) than that.
+Entertaining doesn’t get much easier (or cozier) than that.

 Browse all my favorite soup recipes right here.